stitchdata/docs/_saas-integrations/google-ads/google-ads-latest.md

     anchor: "add-stitch-data-source"
     content: |
       {% include integrations/shared-setup/connection-setup.html %}
+  - title: "Define the conversion window"
+    anchor: "define-conversion-window"
+    content: |
+      The conversion window is the period of time after a customer clicks an ad that a conversion (ex: a purchase) is recorded in {{ integration.display_name }}.

+      You can configure the number of days in this window using in the **Conversion Window** field.
+The value can be any number between 1 and 30, 60 or 90.
+For more information about conversion windows, refer to the [{{ integration.display_name }} documentation](https://support.google.com/google-ads/answer/3123169?hl=en){:target="new"}.

+      If you don't enter a value, the conversion window is set to 30 days by default.
   - title: "Define the historical replication start date"
     anchor: "define-historical-sync"
     content: |